kinow/auto-mhm-test-domains/README.md

 ## License

-This workflow is licensed under the Apache License v2.
+This workflow is licensed under the GNU General Public License V3.
 You can find the complete license at the file [`LICENSE.txt`][license].

 The license applies only to the workflow configuration and code,